Postgraduate study can offer you the chance to improve your career prospects and stand out from the crowd, while specialising in a subject you enjoy.

-In 2010, a fifth of geography graduates returned to university to undertake postgraduate study.
-Many were undertaking a Master’s degree that allowed them to specialise in a specific area, such as geographical information systems (GIS), remote sensing, conservation, water resources, or environmental management.
-Others were taking a postgraduate course in a different subject, to give them the professional skills they needed to share what they learned in a geography degree, for example teaching, surveying, planning, management or finance.
+Approximately a fifth of geography graduates return to university to undertake postgraduate study.
+Many undertake a Master’s degree that allows them to specialise in a specific area, such as geographical information systems (GIS), remote sensing, conservation, water resources, or environmental management.
+Others choose a postgraduate course in a different subject, to give them the professional skills they need to share what they learned in a geography degree, for example teaching, surveying, planning, management or finance.
 These degrees are often a planned step in a career plan.

-When you are thinking about for a postgraduate course, keep in mind what you want to be doing at the end of the course - what knowledge and skills do you need to make the next step in your career?
+When choosing a postgraduate course, keep in mind what you want to be doing at the end of the course - what knowledge and skills do you need to make the next step in your career?
 What are the particular specialties of the programme?
 Will you go straight from your undergraduate degree into a masters, or do you need prior work experience?

 Do you want to take a course which has specific employability programmes built into it?
 Some courses include placements, or give you an opportunity to carry out dissertation research at an external organisation